ashdavies/talks/2023/10/refactoring-and-test-fakes/refactoring-and-test-fakes.md

 ---

-# Testing: Mocks
-## Considerations

-^ Not shitting on Mockito, it's a great tool.

-^ Extensive features, powerful DSL.

-^ Overused.

----

-# Testing: Mocks
+# Test Doubles: Mocks
 ## Interaction Verification 👎

-^ Biggest problem with mocks, they verify the interaction, not the outcome.
+^ Biggest problem with mocks, they verify the interaction, not the outcome

-^ Doesn't matter if invocation is correct, if the outcome is wrong.
+^ Doesn't matter if invocation is correct, if the outcome is wrong

-^ At some point, you're testing the language.
+^ At some point, you're testing the language

-^ This point deserves its own talk.
+^ This point deserves its own talk

 ---

-# Testing: Mocks
+# Test Doubles: Mocks
 ## What Now?

 ![right](pedro-monkey-puppet.gif)